Knowing what your MacBook model is can be helpful when selling it or figuring out what specific parts it needs for repair.

 “Okay…what model is it?”

 “Umm, it is the 13-Inch one?”

 “No, not just that.
 What is your model number or serial number?”

 Any kind of repair service requires knowing a MacBook’s family, model number, serial number, etc..
 However, figuring out how to recognize what any of those are is not challenging in the slightest.

 Q: Help!
 I need to know what my MacBook’s model number is before I send it in for repairs.
-How do I identify my MacBook?
+What MacBook do I have?
+How do I figure that out?

 A: Looking at the bottom of the device, using your Apple ID, or looking into the About This Mac or System Information apps.

 About This Mac

 - Click on the Apple menu icon